 Kathy is an independent voice who has taken on tough special interests.
 Kathy is our champion in protecting jobs and fighting oil drilling off of Florida's beaches.
-She has been a leader in holding BP and other parties accountable for the economic and environmental damage caused to Florida’s Gulf Coast as a result of the BP oil blowout in 2010.
+She a leader in holding BP and other parties accountable for the economic and environmental damage caused to Florida’s Gulf Coast as a result of the BP oil blowout in 2010.
 Kathy successfully secured $10 million for Florida university research, especially USF, following the blowout.
 She will continue to work on long-term recovery for Gulf Coast communities and businesses, and research opportunities for our state universities.
 She is one of our most effective advocates for tourism and a clean environment and was an original co-sponsor of the Travel Promotion Act, which became law in 2010.

 Kathy's focused attention helps our region maintain a thriving community and a healthy economy.
 She successfully fought for and secured substantial investments in the University of South Florida, the Haley VA Medical Center, MacDill Air Force Base, Tampa International Airport and the Moffitt Cancer Center.
 She has also delivered essential support to community redevelopment in downtown Tampa, to the local YMCA, and the Port of Tampa.